Online booking terms and conditions

 7.1 If you have booked an Entry through our Website in the UK, in the event you wish to cancel your Entry:

 (a) subject to clause 7.2 (b) below, if within the statutory Cooling-Off Period (see clause 5.1 above), we will process the refund due to you as soon as possible and, in any case, within 14 days of the day on which you gave us notice of cancellation.
-In this case, we will refund 100% of the relevant Entry Fee.
+However you acknowledge and agree that in accordance with applicable consumer laws, we will retain a sum of £15 from the Entry Fee to reflect the work undertaken by us up to the point of cancellation.

 (b) if after the Cooling-Off Period, we will not offer any refund.